swig/cccl/README.markdown

 Any traditional cc options that cccl does not convert into options for cl.exe are passed unchanged to cl.exe.
 So options starting with `-` may or may not be converted.
 Any `/` options are expected to be for cl.exe and no attempt is made to convert them; they are passed directly to cl.exe unmodified.
+Further details about option conversions are in the [Options](#options) section.

 If cccl sees a C++ file with an extension other than .cpp (i.e. .cc, .C, or .cxx), then cccl will prepend a `/Tp` option to the cl.exe command line to